30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-At number 15 on our list, the Master of Arts in School Counseling is actually a track of the counseling M.A.
+Messiah’s Master of Arts in School Counseling is actually a track of the counseling M.A.
 This online school counseling program is designed to prepare students to work with elementary and secondary school students, according to the website.
-While taking courses in lifespan development, implementation and creation of counseling programs in schools, and other courses, students can complete the program at their own pace by utilizing Messiah’s two, three, or four-year course sequences.
+While taking courses in lifespan development, implementation and creation of counseling programs in schools, and other courses, students choose from Messiah’s two-, three-, or four-year course sequences to fit the program around their pace.

 Key Highlights: